The Legend of Sword and Fairy (video game): MS-DOS version

 First released in 1995, it is often cited as the most successful video game in Taiwan and mainland China.

-Windows 95/98 version
+Windows 95 version

-A re-release for the Windows 95/98 platforms.
-Some bugs (such as typos) in the former version were removed, and the whole difficulty reduced by simplification of mazes.
+A re-release for the Windows 95 platforms.
+Some bugs (such as typos) in the former version were removed, and the overall difficulty reduced by simplification of map mazes.
 Additionally, three-dimensional AVI clips were introduced in place of the original static pictures.
 Also, the RIX music used in the DOS version was replaced with MIDI tracks.

 Sega Saturn version

-This is a version designed for Sega Saturn console.
+This is a version designed for Sega Saturn console in Chinese and Japanese.

 New version

-This is a remake of the MS-DOS version, with minimal changes to the original story.
+This is a remake of the Windows 95 version using the Xuan-Yuan Sword 3 game engine, with improved graphics and minimal changes to the original story.
 Two alternate endings are dedicated to the two female protagonists of the story.